About this park

 Drysdale River National Park features a diverse landscape of open woodlands and the broad waters of the Drysdale River.
 There are pools, creeks, rugged cliffs and gorges.
 And waterfalls?
 Yes, those too!
 The park has major waterfalls at Morgan Falls and Solea Falls.

 Bushwalking can be undertaken in the park, but requires a permit from Parks and Wildlife Kununurra Office (08) 9168 4200.
 This park is isolated and the terrain is very rugged, you must be completely self sufficient and competent in undertaking extended walks.

 Plan when to visit.
 Consider travelling with a personal location beacon (PLB).
 In the event you need to be rescued it could save your life!

-Pay attention to all warning signs, however just because a sign isn’t there doesn’t mean crocodiles aren’t present.
-If you are unsure don't swim, canoe or use small boats in estuaries, tidal rivers or pools and contact the nearest Parks and Wildlife office.
+Just because there isn’t a sign doesn’t mean crocodiles aren’t present.
+If you are unsure don’t swim, canoe or use small boats in waterways.
+For more information contact the nearest Parks and Wildlife office.

 Plants, wildlife and fungi

 Visit the Atlas of Living Australia for a list of species recorded in Drysdale River National Park.

 We recognise and acknowledge Balanggarra and Wilinggin people as the traditional owners of Drysdale River National Park.